yandex/odyssey/INTERNALS.md

 Depending on selected route storage type, do `local` (console) or `remote` (remote PostgreSQL server) processing.

 Following remote processing logic repeats until client sends `Terminate`, client or server disconnects during the process:

 * Read client request.
 Handle `Terminate`.
 * If client has no server attached, call Router to assign server from the server pool.
+New server connection registered and initiated by the client coroutine (relay thread).
+Maybe discard previous server settings and configure it using client parameters.
 * Send client request to the server.
 * Wait for server reply.
 * Send reply to client.
 * In case of `Transactional` pooling: if transaction completes, call Router to detach server from the client.
+* Repeat.

 #### 6. Cleanup

+If server is not Ready (query still in-progress), initiate automatic `Cancel` procedure.
+If server is Ready and left in active transaction, initiate automatic `Rollback`.
+Return server back to server pool or disconnect.

+Free client context.